 |Why we wouldn’t||Price, ride|

-The Silverado hybrid is a fairly well finished example of the breed.
-Rated by the EPA at 20 mpg in city traffic, we were able to get 17 in suburban driving; those who spend more time in snarled tie-ups and serious traffic jams, or in true urban areas (like Manhattan), are likely to get higher mileage.
-The amusing thing about hybrids in general is that the worse the traffic is, the more frustrating the drive, the better the mileage they get.
+Rated by the EPA at 20 mpg in city traffic, we found the Silverado more likely to deliver 17-18 in suburban traffic or regular highway speeds.
+Those who spend more time in snarled tie-ups and serious traffic jams, or in true urban areas, are likely to get higher mileage.
+With hybrids, generally, the worse the traffic, the better the mileage.
 Inching along in bumper to bumper traffic at 5 mph?
 Your mileage will be terrific.
 Clear sailing at 75 mph?
 Uh-oh.

-The transmission is interesting; it’s a CVT with four fixed gears, presumably to help drivers feel at home at the cost of a small amount of efficiency.
+The transmission is a CVT with four fixed gears, to help drivers feel at home at the cost of a small amount of efficiency.
 (Why four gears instead of six?)
-Generally, the transmission was in the right gear, and shifted very smoothly and predictably.
+Generally, the transmission shifted very smoothly and predictably.
 On the highway, kickdowns were a little slow, but the electric motor helped fill in the gaps.
-Gearing keeps the revs relatively high once you break 65 mph; 55 appears to be the high-mileage point, where you can easily achieve the EPA-rated 20 mpg.
+55 appears to be the high-mileage point, where you can easily achieve the EPA-rated 20 mpg.
 Going up to 75 knocks down the mileage by 1-2 mpg, still decent for a pickup with a big V8.
-Around town, again, we were running between 16 and 18 mpg, well below the EPA estimates and far above non-hybrid competitors.
-Part of the issue is warmup time; the hybrid doesn't really come into its own until the engine is warm (less than five minutes in the summer, presumably longer in the winter), and any gas engine will run less efficiently when cold.
-For some commercial owners, this might not be a big issue; but by no means is the Silverado Hybrid a sensible replacement for the ol' family sedan, unless than sedan was a Pontiac G8 V8 or a Dodge Charger Hemi.

-Cornering is quite good for a pickup; the rear tires seemed grippier than usual, and the tail end didn’t bounce around as it does in some pickups.
-Broken and dirty pavement did not have as much of an impact as we expected, though the ride is surprisingly firm, and you feel the undulatons of the road at least once.
-It’s no sports car but it’s a lot more nimble than one would think it would be, even without the Stabilitrak system.
+Cornering is quite good for a pickup; the rear tires seemed grippier than usual, and the tail end didn’t bounce around.
+Broken and dirty pavement did not have as much of an impact as we expected, though the ride is firm, and you feel the undulatons of the road at least once.
+It’s no sports car but it’s a lot more nimble than one would think it would be.

 The brakes are as effective as one expects in a Silverado, the truck that brought “short stop” to the vocabulary of pickup owners (it was the first modern pickup to compete with cars in stopping power).
 Modulating the brakes is difficult, though — a problem that seems common among hybrids.
 It must be difficult to balance feel with the regenerative braking system that converts inertia into electricity.
 Slam on the brake pedal and the Silverado stops quickly and in a straight line, which is an achievement for a 5,882 pound (2,668 kg) truck; but it takes some time to get the hang of ordinary stop signs.

 Visibility is as good as it gets in a big truck; the oversized mirrors (which swing to hug the body as needed) helped, as did strong headlights and reasonable sized rear pillars; the manual day/night mirror worked, as usual, better than auto-dimming models.
 The one problem area is inevitable, backing up; we strongly recommend the backup alert, so that drivers will be aware of short people behind the truck (a problem resulting in many fatalities for children).
-Wind noise is low for the class, albeit not up to 2009 Dodge standards; road noise was moderately high in our hybrid.
+Wind noise is low for the class; road noise was moderately high.

-The interior of the Silverado was a relief to us, coming from the Cadillac CTS.
-You read that correctly.
-Other than the vents and fan, the controls were all sensible and relatively ergonomic; and, mainly, the seats were soft, supportive, and comfortable, without that thin-hard feel that has become popular as a way of increasing interior space without changing exterior dimensions.
+Other than the vents and fan, the controls were all sensible and relatively ergonomic; and, mainly, the seats were soft, supportive, and comfortable.
 The cloth seats were pleasant on the eyes and back alike.
 Indeed, the interior manages to look fairly upscale while not losing the “serious truck” look, partly due to the two-toned effect in our beige-interior pickup.
-A relatively straight line throughout the cab separates the beige lower half from the black upper half; the instrument panel area is flat black, while the upper doors and the rest of the dashboard is a textured black.
-Controls are black with chrome rings to set them off, a classy effect; the four knobs (headlights, 4x4, and stereo volume and tuning) are rubberized on the outside for eash grips, and all buttons seem to have been designed to be activated with gloves, with the exception of some of the climate-control buttons.
+The four knobs (headlights, 4×4, and stereo volume and tuning) are rubberized on the outside for eash grips, and all buttons seem to have been designed to be activated with gloves, with the exception of some of the climate-control buttons.
 The standard floor mats are heavy duty rubber, appropriate for the truck; they blend in well with the dark carpet.
 Overall, GM’s interior design crew did an excellent job on this pickup.

 Being a truck, the Silverado has a column shifter; but it still has a driver override to allow manual gear selection.
 The driver has to shift one step over into M(anual), then use an up/down switch mounted on the shifter.
 It’s not designed for performance or everyday use, but then, it’s not needed for everyday use, and the truck isn’t a performance vehicle.